genderkit/genderkit/_resources/surgery.md

 {% include iconlist iconlist="surgery1" %}

+There is a considerable wait to access medical support from the NHS.
+If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), you can pay for these surgeries yourself, which can mean a shorter wait.

 The following surgeries are not normally funded by the NHS gender pathway:

 {% include iconlist iconlist="surgery2" %}

 While funding for these surgeries is not normally provided by the NHS gender services, approval for funding can sometimes be given on an individual basis.

-If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), you can pay to have these surgeries privately.

 ### How do I access medical support?